Bunnings: marketplace guide

 - Product tax code - the taxation code applicable to the product.

 - Logistic class - your optional shipping class.
-Make sure to map it using the marketplace’s codes, not the labels visible in the front-end.
+Make sure to map the shipping class using the marketplace’s codes and not with the labels that are visible in the partner portal's user interface.
 These codes vary per marketplace.
 If this marketplace makes use of logistic class codes, they can be found below.

 free-shipping |